smilell/Topology-Evaluation/README.md

 # Topology-Evaluation
-Evaluate the Betti numbers and Euler characteristics for the segmentations.
+Evaluate the Betti numbers and Euler characteristics for the 3D segmentation maps.

 ## Overview